-NCERT Solutions for Class 11 Science English Chapter 17 Summarising are provided here with simple step-by-step explanations.
-These solutions for Summarising are extremely popular among class 11 Science students for English Summarising Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 11 Science English Chapter 17 are provided here for you for free.
+NCERT Solutions for Class 11 Science English Chapter 15 Summarising are provided here with simple step-by-step explanations.
+These solutions for Summarising are extremely popular among Class 11 Science students for English Summarising Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 11 Science English Chapter 15 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 11 Science English are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 11 Science English are prepared by experts and are 100% accurate.

 Page No 96:

 The Sahara sets a standard for dry land.
 It’s the world’s largest desert.
 Relative humidity can drop into the low single digits.
 There are places where it rains only about once a century.
 There are people who reach the end of their lives without ever seeing water come from the sky.

 Yet beneath the Sahara are vast aquifers of fresh water, enough liquid to fill a small sea.
 It is fossil water, a treasure laid down in prehistoric times, some of it possibly a million years old.
 Just 6,000 years ago, the Sahara was a much different place.

 It was green.
 Prehistoric rock art in the Sahara shows something surprising: hippopotamuses, which need year-round water.

 “We don’t have much evidence of a tropical paradise out there, but we had something perfectly liveable,” says Jennifer Smith, a geologist at Washington University in St Louis.